 With Global Entry, your CBD PASSID serves as your Known Traveler Number.
 Please provide this number when booking your flights or add it to the Basic Info section in your Delta profile.
 You can also add it to existing trips that you already booked in My Trips.

-- Under Basic Info, update/add your Secure Flight Passenger Data, and if applicable, your Customs and Border Protection (CBP) or TSA-assigned Known Traveler ID
+- Under Personal Details, update/add your Secure Flight Passenger Data, and if applicable, your Customs and Border Protection (CBP) or TSA-assigned Known Traveler ID

 Global Entry FAQs